-The WPC Education and Training Scholarship for applicants from developed countries
+The WPC Education and Training Scholarship

 The WPC Education and Training Scholarship for applicants from developing or least developed countries

-The WPC United Association Instructor Training Program Scholarship for Trainers, Teachers or Instructors from developing or least developed countries
+The WPC United Association Instructor Training Program Scholarship (for Trainers, Teachers or Instructors from developing or least developed countries)

 The Scholarships are available to individuals actively involved in their local plumbing industry, particularly in education and training and are intended to provide the opportunity for an educational exchange between plumbing industry participants from different countries.

 The Scholarships provide an opportunity to increase awareness of the contribution that plumbing has made to global health, sustainability and environment and, amenity and provide a platform for networking and relationship building on a global level, assisting to strengthen the inter-connectedness of the global plumbing industry.